 This section of WebFoodCulture is about the most typical and traditional cold cuts and cheeses from Italy and all over the world.
 The following articles include their fascinating origins, useful information and interesting facts.
 They also provide indications on the historic restaurants and producers of these delicacies, giving the opportunity to taste their authentic flavor.

 IN THIS SECTION:

-The most typical and traditional cold cuts and cheeses from Italy and all over the world.
+The most typical and traditional cold cuts and cheeses from all over the world.
 The historic producers to savor their authentic taste.